-Matcha drinkers consume the entire tea leaf not just an infusion of tea (teabag).
-With regular green tea, you steep the tea leaves in their little bag then throw them away.
-You lose all the valuable nutrients those leaves still contain.
-With matcha green tea, you consume the entire tea leaf (in powder form) along with all the abundant nutrients the tea plant has to offer.
+Matcha drinkers consume the entire tea leaf not just an infusion of teabag tea.
+With teabags, you steep the tea leaves in their little bag then throw them away.
+You lose all the important nutrients those leaves still contain.
+With matcha tea, you consume the entire tea leaf (in powder form) along with all the abundant nutrients the plant has to offer.

-Yes, all tea contains caffeine naturally.
+Yes, all teas naturally contain caffeine.
 One cup (1/2 tsp) of matcha has 25-35 mg of caffeine compared to 100 – 200 mg of caffeine in a single cup of coffee.
-Matcha also contains the amino acid L-theanine, famous for its natural tendency to calm and relax.
+Matcha also contains the amino acid L-theanine, famous for its ability to calm and relax.
 That’s why matcha is considered both a relaxant and a stimulant.
 And, unlike coffee, matcha produces no caffeine jitters.

 - Origin — Japan